FullFact/health-misinfo-shared/README.md

 >
 > You would always rather say that you do not know the answer than say something which might be incorrect.

+## Claim scoring

+Claims with a multi-label classifications are scored.
+Each possible label gets a score, and each feature gets a weight.
+The label score and weight are multiplied, and the weighted scores summed.
+There is a threshold for the summary labels "not worth checking", "may be worth checking" and "worth checking".
+The scores and weights can be found in [the label scoring file](src/health_misinfo_shared/label_scoring.py).

 ## Database schema

 ```mermaid